-These Regulations apply to all persons having registered for an Undergraduate course or programme of study at the School in the 2020/21 academic year.
+- These Regulations apply to all persons having registered for an Undergraduate course or programme of study at the School and should be read in conjunction with the Conditions of Registration and Enrolment 2023/24.
 Postgraduate students have their own set of General Academic Regulations.
 These regulations are made subject to the Articles of Association of the School and to the School bye-laws, where appropriate.
-Any disputes arising from the application of the Regulations shall by governed by the Laws of England currently in force.
-In these regulations the following terms shall have the meanings given:
+Any disputes arising from the application of the Regulations shall by governed by the Laws of England currently in force. - 2 In these regulations the following terms shall have the meanings given: